Contents

 To select an encoding profile:

-- Return to the Project Configuration window and click the Encoding Profile icon to open the Encoding Profile Management window.
+- Click the Encoding Profile icon in the Destination panel to open the Encoding Profile Management window.

-Note: selecting General Profile or SDI Rendering Profile from the Encoding drop-down menu will filter and display those projects by profile.
+Note: Selecting a category (e.g., General Profile or SDI Rendering Profile or Multi Encoding Profile) from the Encoding Profile drop-down menu filters and displays the encoding profiles in that category.

 Note: The Default encoding profile can’t be edited and saved with another name.
 A new profile must be created.